-Rylan Clark-Neal has revealed what's left of the Big Brother house after the show's axe from TV.
+Here’s what’s left of the previous Big Brother house as the show prepares to return to TV.

 Big Brother was last broadcast in 2018 on Channel 5 after first airing in 2000 on Channel 4.

 And in a picture shared by Rylan from Elstree Studios reveals that the show’s famous house is no more.

 Posting a photograph in 2020 of what is now just a concrete wasteland, Rylan wrote on Instagram: “2 years ago today we said goodbye to the house.
 Took a few mins this afternoon to remember.